Business Park Skejby

-Business Park Skejby is a large business park in the northern district of Aarhus N, in the city of Aarhus, Denmark.
+Business Park Skejby is a large business park in the city of Aarhus, Denmark.

-Business Park Skejby was officially created in 2013 and stretches north from the neighbourhood of Christiansbjerg to Skejby, bounded by the major roads of Ring 2 and Randersvej.
+Business Park Skejby was officially created in 2013 and is situated in the northern district of Aarhus N, stretching north from the neighbourhood of Christiansbjerg to Skejby.
+It is bounded by the major roads of Ring 2 and Randersvej.
 Most of the businesses and institutions within the park area were constructed several decades ago.

 Description

-Apart from small and large businesses, the business park area is also home to the smaller business park of Agro Food Park, a large number of educational facilities and a few residential areas as well.
+Apart from small and large businesses, the business park area is also home to the smaller business park of Agro Food Park, a large number of educational facilities, and a few residential areas as well.
 Major institutions, most of which predates 2013, includes: